Drinking water quality · 2025

 +Is Red Bank, TN tap water safe to drink in 2025?

-The 2025 Consumer Confidence Report for the Red Bank, TN water utility lists 2 contaminants at or above the federal limit: Aluminum and pH.
+The 2025 Consumer Confidence Report for the Red Bank, TN water utility lists 2 contaminants at or above the federal limit: Nitrate and Combined Radium.
 Whether that means the water is "unsafe" depends on which contaminant, how long the exposure, and individual health factors.
 The table on this page shows the measured value, the federal threshold, and the regulated statistic used for compliance.

 +What contaminants are in Red Bank, TN tap water?